ESCOMP/mizuRoute/docs/source/users_guide/Input_files.rst

 Runoff remapping file (required for runoff input option 2 and 3)
 -----------------------------------------------------------------

-mizuRoute has a capability to remap runoff at different HRU (i.e., hydrologic model HRU - option 2 runoff data) or grid (option 3 runoff data) to HRU defined in river network using areal weighted average.
+MizuRoute has a capability to remap runoff at different HRU (i.e., hydrologic model HRU - option 2 runoff data) or grid (option 3 runoff data) to HRU defined in river network using areal weighted average.
 The user is required to provide a mapping file in netCDF.
 If runoff is provided at each river network HRU (option 1 runoff data) no mapping data is required.